capouch/react-dropzone-test/README.md

     npm install

+You will also need to create a directory (until I figure out how to do this better) named uploads in the root directory of the app.

 For development purposes, you will need to run two servers; one to handle uploading and the other for your webpack bundle: